Your cart

 The more attentive already knew of his militancy in the Flipmode Squad of Busta Rhymes, in the late Nineties.
 Still young, he made a name for himself on the famous cut The Heist, alongside microphone heavyweights of the calibre of Raekwon and Ghostface Killah.

-Lesser known, but really noteworthy (thanks to HouseShoes and the blog Long Island Rap Records) from that same period is Marci’s performance on Modern Day Gangstas‘ version.
+Lesser known, but noteworthy (thanks to HouseShoes and the blog Long Island Rap Records) from that same period is Marci’s performance on Modern Day Gangstas‘ version.
 Originally recorded by Busta and Biggie in 1996 on a Jay Dee beat, the song was intended to be released on Busta’s own debut but got shelved because of its controversial content.
 In 1999, Puff used it on a posthumous record, and a version with Marci was recorded but kept in the dark, to re-emerge from secret vaults only a few years ago.

 During and after the Flipmode collaboration, the Hempstead rapper/producer kept himself busy in the studio.
 He went on his own to produce beats for his group, The UN, and during one of these sessions, he met Pete Rock, who was working on Petestrumentals at the time.
 Pete gave shine to Roc and his associates on two incredible tracks, contained on his album, in 2001.